 "The ideal reader reads all literature as if it were anonymous."
 Alberto Manguel.

-It is essential to cite authors in a research assignment, so as not to be accused of plagiarism.
+It is essential to cite authors in a research assignment, dissertation, internship report or PhD thesis, so as not to be accused of plagiarism.
 For this reason, a student attests to their integrity and quality of work by citing all their sources.
 In addition, citing anonymous sources promotes original work and contributes to research.

 Why is plagiarism prohibited?

-When the author is known (an identified source), you should put the quotation in quotation marks and follow the citation standard and bibliography format chosen or required by the school.
+When the author is known (an identified source), you should put the quotation in quotation marks and follow the quotation rules and bibliography format chosen or required by the school.

 "Better to lose your watch than waste your time" Jean Brassard